 Engineering Student Passionate About Energy

-Thanks to generous funding from the Campus Climate Lab, I am working with Keeley Bombard (Earth & Environment, CAS'22) and Michael Gevelber (Mechanical Engineering, ENG) on developing heating electrification strategies to decarbonize Boston University’s Charles River Campus.
+Thanks to generous funding from the Campus Climate Lab, I worked with Keeley Bombard (Earth & Environment, CAS'22) and Michael Gevelber (Mechanical Engineering, ENG) on developing heating electrification strategies to decarbonize Boston University’s Charles River Campus.

-- Day-to-day, I evaluate different electrification scenarios (combining heat pumps, electric boilers, etc.) to understand their impact on our current electrical demand, whether and how they can be integrated into our existing buildings, and their cost of implementation and operation to ensure that our proposed strategies are both technically and economically feasible.
+- Day-to-day, I evaluated different electrification scenarios (combining heat pumps, electric boilers, etc.) to understand their impact on our current electrical demand, whether and how they can be integrated into our existing buildings, and their cost of implementation and operation.
+This ensures that our proposed strategies are both technically and economically feasible.

-In addition, with support from a Sustainability Innovation Seed Grant, I am working on Serene Stream Energy, which aims to harness latent energy in slow-moving bodies of water to produce renewable electricity from a constant source, finally making renewable energy a feasible alternative to fossil fuels.
+In addition, with support from a Sustainability Innovation Seed Grant, I have worked on Serene Stream Energy, which aims to harness latent energy in slow-moving bodies of water to produce renewable electricity from a constant source, finally making renewable energy a feasible alternative to fossil fuels.